 But sadly, the study also found that fluency is “a neglected reading skill in many American classrooms, affecting many students’ reading comprehension.”

-Reading this inspired me to share with you information and resources to help bring more effective fluency instruction into your classroom!
+Reading this inspired me to share information and resources to help bring more effective fluency instruction into your classroom!

 Reading fluency is the power to read quickly and accurately.
 A fluent reader can group and recognize words with ease.
 When they read aloud, they have a smooth natural expression.